siddarthanath/omniai/README.md

  <img src="assets/logo.svg" alt="OmniAI Logo" width="400"/>
 </p>

-# IMPORTANT❗
-> This project is under maintenance and as such, some files may not run.
-This will be fixed in due course.

 OmniAI provides implementations of foundational AI algorithms from first principles.
 Built for learning, understanding, and mastering the core concepts of artificial intelligence and machine learning.

 ## 🌟 Architecture Overview